YvesZHI/Camel-vim/README.md

 a) Downloading clang may fail while installing YCM.
 In this case, you need to download clang (`libclang-7.0.0-x86_64-unknown-linux-gnu.tar.bz2` for x86_64) manually from https://dl.bintray.com/micbou/libclang/ and put it into `~/.vim/bundle/YouCompleteMe/third_party/ycmd/clang_archives/`.<br>
 b) On Mac OS, you need to install `ctags` with `brew` with the command: `brew install ctags`, and then add ``alias ctags="`brew --prefix`/bin/ctags"`` into the `~/.bashrc`.

+### What's more ###
+This vim config doesn't offer you a way to format your code.
+Because code formatter is heavey but not necessary, also, it doesn't support the newest C/C++ very well.
+You can install and config by yourself a code formatter, such as `astyle`.

 ### References ###